NickLiffen/ghas-enablement/README.md

 ]
 ```

 As you can see, the object takes four keys: `repo`, `enableSecretScanning`, `createIssue` and `enableDependabot`.
 Set `repo` to the name of the repository name where you would like to run this script on.
 Set `enableDependabot` to `true` if you would also like to enable `Dependabot` on that repo; set it to `false` if you do not want to enable `Dependabot`.
-The same foes for `enableDependabot`.
+The same goes for `enableSecretScanning`.
 Finally set `createIssue` to `true` if you would like to create an issue on the repository with the text found in the `./src/utils/text/issueText.ts` directory.

 **NOTE:** The account that generated the PAT needs to have `write` access or higher over any repository that you include within the `repos` key.